DD1, DD2, DD3, DD4, DD5, DD6

 For Male Wiring Project details see Emmons lab website.

-Schematic Diagrams of Ventral Cord motor neurons:
+Schematic Diagrams of Ventral Cord Motor Neurons

 AS Neurons